 In this first example, I have chosen Thomann‘s exclusive brand, Harley Benton.

 As you can see in the screenshot, I have added a beautiful yet highly affordable Tele clone, Harley Benton TE-52 NA Vintage Series.

 Since it costs less than £135, Thomann adds an £8 shipping fee + VAT (That can be paid on Thomann‘s website).

 Harley Benton TE-52 NA Vintage Series: £105

 Shipping to Great Britain: £8

 Yes, this is what you used to have to pay as the total, that’s it!
 No additional fee will have to be paid upon delivery.

 Orders Above £135

-This part is a bit tricky and also a bit like a grey area in terms of “handling fees” which is charged by UPS (previous courier).
+This part is a bit tricky and also a bit like a grey area in terms of “handling fees” which are charged by UPS (the previous courier).

 When your order’s total value exceeds £135, you will not pay 20% VAT on Thomann’s website, instead, this will be also collected by UPS.